 It was the same with all other matters of purely domestic interest.
 To take a single instance, Shcherbatov has severely, but not unjustly, commented upon the uselessness to Russia of Catherine's paedagogic theories.
 Here again Voltaire and Diderot were her directors.
 The latter even drew up an elaborate plan for her to work upon.
-She meditater are owning her educational system by the erection of univer f, is at St Petersburg and Dorpat.
+She meditated crowning her educational system by the erection of universities at St Petersburg and Dorpat.
 The sole result of all these ambitious projects were a few seminaries for young ladies of the upper classes, which aimed rather at outward show than at serious and regular training.

 But the most striking and curious contrast between promise and performance is to be seen in the history of the building of Ekaterinoslav.
 This new city, as its name implies, was to be a perpetual memorial of Catherine's glory.
 Its construction was confided to Potemkin, the most extravagant of her satraps, in 1786.
 It was to be the capital of the southern Ukraine and to eclipse St Petersburg itself in magnificence.
 Its cathedral was to be built on the model of St Peter's at Rome, but on a grander scale.
-Its courts of justice were to be imitations of ancient Basilicas.
-It was to have an Academy or Conservatoire more splendid than Jny in Europe.
-The famous musician Sarti was to be its first director with a salary of 3500 rubles.
-There was also to be a fully equipped University at a cost of 300,000 tubles, while 250,000 more were to be spent on the residences of the professors and their families.
-The city was to have an area of 25 square miles, its streets were to be 30 fathoms wide.
-It was, moreover, to be a great trade emporium as well as a south-slavonic metropolis, and 340,000 rubles were actually spent in the election of its stocking factories alone.
-The foundations of the city cost the Russian Treasury 71,000 rubles1.
-The Emperor Joseph II, who was present at the ceremony of inauguration in 1787, observed to a friend that the Empress had laid the first stone of the new city and he himself the second-and last.
-The sarcasm was prophetic.
-Shortly afterwards the work was stopped.
-Even in 1705 the only inhabitants of Ekaterinoslav were a few officials, a few soldiers. and a few peasants.
-All that remained of the original dream were the imposing palace and the expensive orangeries of Potemkin, on which millions had been wasted.
+Its courts of justice were to be imitations of It was to have an Academy or Conservatoire ancient Basilicas.

-1 &quot;The Glory of Catherine."
+1 "The Glory of Catherine."